 And I wanted to put an emphasis on the “full day” part, because our trip truly filled one entire day, from the very morning to the very evening.
+However, we chose to see some destinations a bit outside of the usual day trip from Lisbon to Sintra.

 Since we only had four days in Lisbon and wanted to make the best out of this period, but also could not have missed Sintra and the colorful and joyful Pena Palace, the plan was to take the train one early morning and explore the area.